Returning soldier effect

+Live male births per 100 live female births, England and Wales, Scotland and Northern Ireland, 1910 to 2021.
+Given a large population, wars and economic crises can cause variations.

-The returning soldier effect is a phenomenon which suggests that more boys are born immediately after wars.
-This effect is one of the many factors influencing human sex ratio.
-It was especially noticeable worldwide during and right after both of the World Wars.
+The returning soldier effect is an observed phenomenon where more boys are born relative to the number of girls after periods of war.

+The effect is one of many factors influencing human sex ratio.
+It was especially noticeable worldwide during and following the World Wars.
+It was first identified before the invention of modern methods to discern the sex of the baby before birth.